TN 284 (08-26)

 F. Procedure for systems coding

-Input the beneficiary's portion as VA income to the beneficiary only if the interface did not post the income.
-A verification code of “2,” “3,” or “4” following the claim number of the VA income entry on the SSR indicates an interface posting.
+Input the veteran's portion as VA income to the veteran only if the interface did not post the income.
+A verification code of 2, 3, or 4 following the claim number of the VA income entry on the SSR indicates an interface posting.

 If the case has an active SSI claim system pending file, process the actions on the SSI claim system using the VETERANS AFFAIRS PAYMENT page.
-For information on the Veterans Affairs Payment page, see MS INTRANETSSI 014.052.
+For information on the Veterans Affairs Payment page, see MS 08114.052.

-For the specific rules to input VA Compensation or Pension not based on need (type “C” unearned income) and based on need (type “E” unearned income) for a dependent, see SM 01305.296 or SM 01005.191.
+For the specific rules to input VA Compensation or Pension not based on need (type C unearned income) and based on need (type E unearned income) for a dependent, see SM 01305.296.

 2. Dependent spouse's portion

-If the interface did not post the income, input the dependent's portion (but not an absent dependent spouse's portion) as VA income to the dependent spouse.
-A verification code of “2,” “3,” or “4” following the claim number of the VA income entry on the Supplemental Security Record (SSR) indicates an interface posting.
+If the interface did not post the income, input the dependent spouse's portion (but not an absent dependent spouse's portion) as VA income to the dependent spouse.
+A verification code of 2, 3, or 4 following the claim number of the VA income entry on the SSR indicates an interface posting.

 If the case has an active SSI claim system pending file, process the actions on the SSI claim system using the VETERANS AFFAIRS PAYMENT page.
-For information on the Veterans Affairs Payment page, see MS INTRANETSSI 014.052.
+For information on the Veterans Affairs Payment page, see MS 08114.052.

-For the specific rules to input VA Compensation or Pension not based on need (type “C” unearned income) and based on need (type “E” unearned income) for a dependent, see SM 01305.296 or SM 01005.191.
+For the specific rules to input VA Compensation or Pension that is either not based on need (type C unearned income) or based on need (type E unearned income) for a dependent, see SM 01305.2961.

 3. Dependent child's portion

-If the interface does not post the income to the Supplemental Security Record (SSR), input the dependent child's portion (but not an absent dependent child's portion) as Department of Veterans Affairs (VA) income to the dependent child.
-A verification code of “2,” “3,” or “4” following the claim number of the VA income entry on the SSR indicates an interface posting.
+If the interface does not post the income to the SSR, input the dependent child's portion (but not an absent dependent child's portion) as VA income to the dependent child.
+A verification code of 2, 3, or 4 following the claim number of the VA income entry on the SSR indicates an interface posting.

 If the case has an active Supplemental Security Income (SSI) claims system pending file, process the actions on the SSI claim system using the VETERANS AFFAIRS PAYMENT page.

-For the specific rules to input VA Compensation or VA Pension not based on need (type “C” unearned income) and based on need (type “E” unearned income) for a dependent, see SM 01305.296 or SM 01005.191.
+For the specific rules to input VA Compensation or VA Pension that is either not based on need (type C unearned income) or based on need (type E unearned income) for a dependent, see SM 01305.296.

-NOTE: When you input type “C” or “E” income, include the special program service center office code (PCOC) code of "D" following the claim number.
-For information on VA program service center office code (PCOC) entries, see SM 02002.015.
+NOTE: When you input type C or E income, include the PCOC code of "D" following the claim number.
+For information on VA PCOC entries, see SM 02002.015.

 4. Absent dependent spouse's portion